The password, a basic element of IT security, authenticates and grants access to a resource or staff service.

-Don’t forget that trustworthy organisations will never ask you for your password.
+Do not forget that trustworthy organisations will never ask you for your password.

 Passwords are used to authenticate an individual and grant them access to specific resources.
 For this reason, it is inadvisable to exchange passwords with colleagues.
-If, for organisational reasons (special software installed on a single device), it is necessary to give the password to a specific person during a prolonged absence (holidays, illness), we recommend you proceed in the following way:
+If for organisational reasons (special software installed on a single device), it is necessary to give the password to a specific person during a prolonged absence (holidays, illness), we recommend you proceed in the following way:

 In this way, the person whose password has been revealed cannot be held responsible for any actions carried out in their absence.
 Additionally, it is always clear who has access to what resources.

-Authentication is required for all user and administrator access to servers and software.
+Authentication is required for all user and administrator accesses to servers and software.
 It is important not to forget about access to the network elements comprising the IT system, such as routers, switches, etc.

 A password is a confidential element used to identify the user of an account.
 It falls under the same logic as a PIN code used to withdraw money from ATMs.
 Unfortunately, it is all too common to see passwords displayed on screens or known by multiple people.

 Some software creates accounts used internally to converse with other parts of the IT system.
-These login details and their password, often weak or even non-existent, are documented and obviously known to all the experts.
+These login details and their password, often weak or even non-existent, are documented and known to all the experts.

-The occurrence of multiple incorrect password entries for the same account should clearly sound very strong alarm bells for an administration manager.
+The occurrence of multiple incorrect password entries for the same account should sound very strong alarm bells for an administration manager.